Doenet/DoenetTools/README.md

 ```bash
 $ cd docker && docker-compose up
 ```
+This may take a while.

 ### 5. Profit
 🤑

 ## Usage
 Visit `localhost` in your browser to test the project.
 When you make changes to the code in the code in `/static` or `/src`, the Docker containers will automatically build the changes and serve the new files.
 There will be no output to the terminal and you must refresh manually.

+To run the container after building, you can just run `docker-compose up` in the root directory.

 ### Directly access the database
 The database is exposed to your local machine by port 3306.
 You can use a program such as Sequel Pro (Mac), MySQLWorkbench (Most OS), or the MySQL CLI. to interact with the database directly.